django/deps/draft/0010-new-governance.rst

   outcome on the question "Shall an election of the Technical Board occur?"

-Voting in elections of the Technical Board shall be the privilege of:
+Any person who meets one of the following qualifications is generally eligible to vote in elections of the Technical Board:

-* Any person who holds an Individual membership in the DSF, and/or
+* Any person who holds an Individual membership in the DSF.

 * Any person who can demonstrate, on application to the DSF, a history of substantive contribution to Django or its ecosystem.
 Such persons